mlabbe/cookiecutter-nativeprojectstandards/README.md

 ## TODO ##

+- add support for NPS-compliant bin dirs outside of visual studio (currently it puts the bins under the build dirs), see `targetdir` filters in premake template
 - improve generated readme.md, especially when it comes to building
 - create installer scripts
 - create helper script that generates buildinfo.h, put it in tools